-(j) Communications concerning proposed distributed generation projects.
-In the course of processing applications for interconnection and parallel operation and in the conduct of pre-interconnection studies, customers shall provide the utility detailed information concerning proposed distributed generation facilities.
-Such communications concerning the nature of proposed distributed generation facilities shall be made subject to the terms of §25.84 of this title (relating to Annual Reporting of Affiliate Transactions for Electric Utilities), §25.272 of this title (relating to Code of Conduct for Electric Utilities and their Affiliates), and §25.273 of this title (relating to Contracts between Electric Utilities and their Competitive Affiliates).
-A utility and its affiliates shall not use such knowledge of proposed distributed generation projects submitted to it for interconnection or study to prepare competing proposals to the customer that offer either discounted rates in return for not installing the distributed generation, or offer competing distributed generation projects.
+(i) Communications concerning proposed DER projects.
+In the course of processing an application for interconnection and parallel operation and in the conduct of pre-interconnection studies, the customer must provide the company detailed information concerning proposed DER facilities.
+Communications concerning the nature of proposed DER facilities must be made subject to the requirements of §25.84 of this title (relating to Annual Reporting of Affiliate Transactions for Electric Utilities), §25.272 of this title (relating to Code of Conduct for Electric Utilities and their Affiliates), and §25.273 of this title (relating to Contracts between Electric Utilities and their Competitive Affiliates).
+A company and its affiliates must not use such knowledge of a proposed DER project submitted to it for interconnection or study to prepare competing proposals to the customer that offer either discounted rates in return for not installing the proposed DER project, or offer a competing DER project.

-(k) Equipment pre-certification.

-(1) Entities performing pre-certification.
-The commission may approve one or more entities that shall pre-certify equipment as defined pursuant to this section.

-(2) Standards for entities performing pre-certification.
-Testing organizations and/or facilities capable of analyzing the function, control, and protective systems of distributed generation units may request to be certified as testing organizations.

-(3) Effect of pre-certification.
-Distributed generation units which are certified to be in compliance by an approved testing facility or organization as described in this subsection shall be installed on a company utility system in accordance with an approved interconnection control and protection scheme without further review of their design by the utility.
+(j) Equipment certification.
+A DER unit that is certified to be in compliance by an NRTL must be installed on a company’s distribution system in accordance with an approved interconnection control and protection scheme without further review of their design by the company.

-(l) Designation of utility contact persons for matters relating to distributed generation interconnection.
+(k) Designation of company contact persons for matters relating to DER interconnection.

-(1) Each electric utility shall designate a person or persons who will serve as the utility’s contact for all matters related to distributed generation interconnection.
+(1) Each company must designate a person or persons who will serve as the company’s contact for all matters related to DER interconnection.

-(2) Each electric utility shall identify to the commission its distributed generation contact person.
+(2) Each company must identify to the commission its DER contact person.

-(3) Each electric utility shall provide convenient access through its internet web site to the names, telephone numbers, mailing addresses and electronic mail addresses for its distributed generation contact person.
+(3) Each company must provide convenient access through its internet web site to the names, telephone numbers, mailing addresses and electronic mail addresses for its DER contact person.

-(m) Time periods for processing applications for interconnection and parallel operation.
-In order to apply for interconnection the customer shall provide the utility a completed application for interconnection and parallel operation.
-The interconnection of distributed generation shall take place within the following schedule:
+(l) Time periods for processing applications for interconnection and parallel operation.
+To apply for interconnection the customer must provide the company a completed application for interconnection and parallel operation.
+The interconnection of a DER must occur in accordance with the following schedule:

-(1) For a facility with pre-certified equipment, interconnection shall take place within four weeks of the utility’s receipt of a completed application.
+(1) For a DER facility with certified equipment, interconnection must occur within four weeks of the company’s receipt of a completed application.

-(2) For other facilities, interconnection shall take place within six weeks of the utility’s receipt of a completed application.
+(2) For a DER facility without certified equipment, interconnection must occur within six weeks of the company’s receipt of a completed application.

-(3) If interconnection of a particular facility will require substantial capital upgrades to the utility system, the company shall provide the customer an estimate of the schedule and customer’s cost for the upgrade.
-If the customer desires to proceed with the upgrade, the customer and the company will enter into a contract for the completion of the upgrade.
-The interconnection shall take place no later than two weeks following the completion of such upgrades, except in situations in which a customer is not able to connect within two weeks following the completion of such upgrades, this time may be extended by agreement of the electric utility and the customer.
-The utility shall employ best reasonable efforts to complete such system upgrades in the shortest time reasonably practical.
+(3) If interconnection of a particular DER facility will require substantial capital upgrades to the company’s distribution system, the company must provide the customer an estimate of the schedule and cost attributable to the customer for the upgrade.
+If the customer desires to proceed with the upgrade, the customer and the company will execute a contract for the completion of the upgrade.
+The interconnection must occur no later than two weeks following the completion of such upgrades, except in situations in which a customer is not able to connect within two weeks following the completion of such upgrades, this time may be extended by agreement of the company and the customer.
+The company must employ best reasonable efforts to complete such system upgrades in the shortest time reasonably practical.